Peermusic

-Peermusic is a United States-based independent music publisher.
+Peermusic is a United States–based independent music publisher.

 History

 Ralph Peer, a field recording engineer and A&R representative for Victor Records, went on a scouting trip to Bristol, Tennessee.
 For two weeks, he recorded artists such as Jimmie Rodgers and The Carter Family in what later became famous as the Bristol sessions.
 With the success of these recordings, Peer incorporated Southern Music Publishing Co., Inc., on January 31, 1928, which changed its name in 1994 to Peermusic.
 The company became very successful and influential in the 1930s.
-It hit the big time through Peer's introducing Southern American music to the world.
+It hit the big time through Peer's introducing southern American music to the world.
 In 1940 there came another watershed when a dispute between ASCAP and US radio stations led to the inauguration of the rival Broadcast Music Incorporated (BMI).
 BMI supported music by blues, country and hillbilly artists, and Peer, through his Peer International Corporation, soon contributed a major part of BMI's catalogue.

 During and after World War II, Peer published songs such as "Deep in the Heart of Texas" and "You Are My Sunshine" (sung by Jimmie Davis, covered by Bing Crosby and many others), "Humpty Dumpty Heart" (Glenn Miller), "You're Nobody till Somebody Loves You" (Russ Morgan), "The Three Caballeros" (the Andrews Sisters), "Say a Prayer for the Boys Over There" (Deanna Durbin), and "I Should Care" and "The Coffee Song" (both Frank Sinatra).
-In 1945, he published Jean Villard Gilles's and Bert Reisfeld's composition "Les trois cloches" ("The Three Bells"), which was recorded by The Browns.
+In 1945, he published Jean Villard's and Bert Reisfeld's composition "Les trois cloches" ("The Three Bells"), which was recorded by The Browns.

 In the 1950s Peer published "Mockingbird Hill", a million-seller for Patti Page; "Sway" (Dean Martin and Bobby Rydell); and the novelty "I Know an Old Lady" (Burl Ives).
 Then came rock 'n' roll, and Southern published hits by Buddy Holly, Little Richard, The Big Bopper and The Platters.